Case Study

 What: What changed and the key elements of change

-The motivation for the DORA working group was a desire to further strengthen EMBL’s commitment to research assessment reform since signing DORA in 2018.1 The new EMBL initiative aims to articulate and refine its existing research assessment practices for faculty recruitment and research unit review.
+The new EMBL initiatives aim to articulate and refine its existing research assessment practices for faculty recruitment and research unit review.
 An example of existing good practice in research assessment at EMBL is the use of external experts on its quadrennial faculty performance review panels, which follow defined criteria and take into account a range of research outputs.

-As of 2021, the DORA working group is developing a set of shared values and best practices to help standardize, codify, and refine current research assessment practices for implementation across all EMBL sites.
-To accomplish this, the working group will:
+In 2021, the DORA working group developed a set of shared values and best practices to help standardize, codify, and refine their existing research assessment practices for implementation across all EMBL sites.
+In 2022, EMBL signed the Coalition on Advancing Research Assessment (CoARA).

 Given that EMBL is an international organization with multiple sites that specialize in a range of life science disciplines, a particular challenge for EMBL is the complexity of creating best practices that are flexible enough to be applicable in different national and disciplinary contexts.